 when to book christmas flights

-Even if you're not ready to book just yet, go set a Google Flights Price Alert for your Christmastime travel plans so you get an alert when prices drop or increase.
+Even if you're not ready to book just yet, go set a Google Flights Price Alert for your holiday travel plans so you get an alert when prices drop or increase.
 That could give you a critical heads-up on when it's time to book flights.

 Thrifty Tip: Whenever you buy, book at least a standard economy ticket – not a basic economy fare.
 That way, if prices do decrease after your purchase, you can rebook your flights and pocket the difference as an airline voucher.